-“Tomorrow’s Father’s Day, and the kids are coming.”
+“This Sunday is Father’s Day, and the kids are coming.”
 She turned from plumping up the cushion on the chair by the window.
 He wondered who she was doing this for, this frenetic movement.
 As he become slower, she grew more frantic, manic.
 He was trapped, but it was she who needed to escape.

 “N-i-c-e,” he blinked, but he wasn’t thinking it.
 His son, Will, pretty much hated leaving the University of Florida for anyone, especially him.
 His daughter, Kelsie, wanted to quit UCF and move back home, but he forbid it.
 Absolutely not.
 Mom is fine and I am fine.
 You need to grow up and up and up.

 Truth was, he loved seeing Kelsie, her long hair blonde and baby-fine like her mother’s, her youth, her beauty, her love of animals, life, and him.
 But he hated her seeing him tied to machines and weak.
 Bodily functions out for all to see.
 Unable to be a husband or a father.
 Or a man.